seoweon/narajangteo/readme.md

 2. Install all required libraries with the [requirements file](https://github.com/seoweon/narajangteo/blob/master/requirements.txt) `pip install -r requirements.txt`
 3. Put keywords that you want to search for in the [category text file](https://github.com/seoweon/narajangteo/blob/master/category.txt). (each keyword is separated with "/" and avoid using spaces or line breaks after keywords)
 4. If there are organizations that you are particularly interested in, you can add those names to the [org text file](https://github.com/seoweon/narajangteo/blob/master/orgs.txt) in the same way.
 The final list will be ordered to match the order of this list.
-5. Open your command line prompt and type `ipython narajangteo_crawling.py`
+5. Open your command line prompt and type `python narajangteo_crawling.py`
 6. Once the program runs, you will end up with two excel files in the same file location:
 	- The full list of results from search keywords
 	- The filtered list of organizations of interest, ordered respectively